FreddyVRetro/ISA-PicoMEM/README.md

 ## License

-Firmware : GNU v2 For Commercial use, you must contact me before.
+Hardware and Software are currently closed. <br />

+As the PicoMEM contains various public source, I Will publish it as well as Public.<br />
-Source is not published Yet, I am not sure about how to manage a published code and it may not be usefull to publish for the moment.
+Anyway, I consider it not ready to be opened yet, as I am not sure about the License to use and how to manage it.<br />
+If you want to participate, You can ask me access to the source on demand.<br />

 ## Contributors / External Libraries